 This article will demonstrate how to make a relatively small mobile house for newborn kittens.
 Make sure that you place the box at a warm but not overheated spot, and that it is not under any direct lamps, as the bulbs can explode sometimes when you turn them on.
 If you wish to vent the room, move the box to another place but never place it too high.

-- 10Now, let us see if the cat is safe inside.It appears that the kitten cannot look over the barrier, so this is safe.Advertisement
+- 10It appears that the kitten cannot look over the barrier, so this is safe.Now, let us see if the cat is safe inside.Advertisement

 Your cats will enjoy their new house!

 Video: Make a House for Newborn Kittens